Spork: rhymes with Dork; n : trademark for a plastic eating utensil that has both tines and a bowl like a spoon

 Taco Bell is a registered trademark of Taco Bell Corporation , a subsidiary of Yum!
 Brands, Inc

-Taco Bell, Boston Market, nor QuckTrip are affiliated with or endorse this web site.
+Taco Bell, Taco Casa, nor QuckTrip are affiliated with or endorse this web site.

 All content is property of plasticsilverware.com and may not be re-broadcast or used in any